Discuss Your Application with the Assessor's Office

 Complete an Application

 The required form and instructions to appeal an assessment are available to print here: Assessment Appeal Application.
-You may pick up a form by going to the Assessment Appeals Board office located at the Marin County Civic Center, 3501 Civic Center Drive, Room 329, San Rafael, California, or the form may be requested by contacting the Assessment Appeals Board office at (415) 473-7345.
+You may print before or after filling out the form, which requires a blue ink signature before submitting.
+You may also pick up a form at the Assessment Appeals Board office located at the Marin County Civic Center, 3501 Civic Center Drive, Room 329, San Rafael, California, or the form may be requested by contacting the Assessment Appeals Board office at (415) 473-7345.
 Please leave your name, mailing address and telephone number.

 The State Board of Equalization has prepared a pamphlet to assist you in completing the Assessment Appeal Application.
 You may download a copy of Publication 30, Residential Property Assessment Appeals or contact the clerk of the Assessment Appeal Board office for a copy.
-Please substitute the Marin County Residential Property Tax Comparison Work Sheet for the work sheet on page 16 of Publication 30.
+Publication 30 will also guide you through the entire Assessment Appeals process.
+In preparing for your hearing, you must make value adjustments for differences between your property and that of each comparable sale presented.
+To assist in that process, you may substitute the Marin County Residential Property Tax Comparison Work Sheet for the work sheet on page 16 of Publication 30.

-The State Board of Equalization has a video online that walks you through the process of preparing and presenting your appeal at the Assessment Appeals Board.
+In addition, the State Board of Equalization has a video online that explains the process of preparing and presenting your appeal at the Assessment Appeals Board.

 Application Processing Fee